Stories Alive! Writing Workshop

 The primary texts are participants’ own writing, although selections from literary magazines or the small press world might be introduced from time to time to supplement a specific discussion.
 Topics include voice, point-of-view, narrative structure, dialogue, genre, pacing and use of language.

 Stories Alive! strives to create a safe, inspiring and supportive environment in order for each writer to meet his or her goals.
 For some this might mean providing structured time in which to write.
 For others it might mean offering valuable feedback or freeing up the creative process.
 For those writers who would like to take the next step towards publication, individual strategies can be developed to achieve this goal.

-We currently meet on Zoom every other Monday from 3:00-5:00 pm.
-We look forward to gathering in person again as soon as the weather allows!
+We currently meet on Zoom every other Monday from 3:00-5:00 pm (time can be flexible depending on participants).
+We look forward to gathering outdoors in person again as soon as the weather allows!
 The cost for six meetings is $240.

 Contact the instructor, Tania Moore, if you would like to learn more about Stories Alive!